tomaz/appledoc/CommentsFormattingStyle.markdown

 ## Single line comments:

 appledoc also handles single line comments that start with three slashes.
-Two or more single line comments in consequtive lines are grouped together into a single comment:
+Two or more single line comments in consecutive lines are grouped together into a single comment:

 ```objc
 /// Single line comment spreading